When do you need a virtual data room hero.

 When you probably don't need a full VDR

 Being honest about this matters.
-A lot of VDR providers want you to think you need enterprise software the moment you write your first investor email.
+A lot of VDR providers want you to think you need enterprise software the moment you write your first formal email.
 That's not true.

 You're at pre-seed stage with informal investors